Partial domain adaptation enables cross domain cell type annotation between scRNA-seq and snRNA-seq: Materials and Method

 \subsection{Shared Source and Target encoder}

 To extract features from both source and target datasets into a common label space, a shared encoder is used.
 The encoder is composed of two fully connected layers.
-The first layer transforms the input features into hidden units and applies a ReLU activation function to introduce non-linearity.
+The first layer transforms the input features into hidden units.
 The second layer reduces these features into a latent space, creating a compact representation that captures the most important patterns in the gene expression data.